dlsathvik04/dlsathvik04/README.md

 I'm a student currently doing my B.Tech in Computer Science and Technology with specialization in Artificial Intelligence at Amrita School of Enginneering, Amritapuri, Kerala.
 I am very interested in Artificial Intelligence, Data Science and Machine learning.
-I like to learn and explore things that I dont know.
+I like to learn and explore new things.

 🧠 I am currently learning the essential python libraries for AI and ML.